-Tutorial assistance for these courses can be obtained by participating in Guided Study Groups (GSG) in fall and spring semesters.
+Tutorial assistance for the courses below can be obtained by participating in Guided Study Groups (GSG) during the fall and spring semesters.
 GSG sessions are free and are led two to three times a week by an undergraduate peer leader, who has previously met success in the course.
-Click on the “Study Groups” tab for detailed information.
+Click on the "Study Groups" tab for detailed information.

 BIOL 110 - Biology: Basic Concepts and Biodiversity (4)